It is no secret that trees are an essential part of the earth’s ecosystem and we simply would not be here without them.

 Trees offer a host of health benefits.
 They provide clean air for breathing.
-Trees absorb poisonous gases and release oxygen that humans use to breathe each day.
+Trees release oxygen and absorb poisonous gases.
 Exposure to trees is also great for stress relief and sound sleep.
 Cutting down trees is also associated with a rise in infections and a high rate of mortality.

 Planting trees also present notable social benefits that no one should ignore or deride.
 Planting trees brings together communities and builds much-needed community unity and spirit.

 Indoor and outdoor gardening presents humans with an opportunity to get into contact with trees and other vegetation.

 Trees help improve the quality of the air we breathe.
 Trees absorb carbon dioxide and other gases polluting the environment and then release oxygen into a clean atmosphere.

 Trees also help reduce the effects of the greenhouse by providing shade.
 Planting trees is a cost-effective way to reduce excess carbon dioxide in the atmosphere and keep the air we breathe less harmful.

 Trees benefit wildlife by providing food and shelter.
 Small animals and birds depend on trees as their best habitat.
 Tiny microorganisms feed on dead and decaying trees.
 Tree leaves, bark, nuts, flowers, and fruits are immense sources of food to wildlife.